dNamiLab/dNami/JOSS/paper.md

 # Acknowledgements

 We are grateful for the help and support provided by the Scientific Computing and Data Analysis section of Research Support Division at OIST.
+This work used computational resources of the supercomputer Fugaku provided by RIKEN through the HPCI System Research Project (Project ID: hp200198 and hp210186).

 # References